Break Free from Body Checking

 Breaking this habit might take some time, but it's possible with commitment.
 Understand that body checking is often a way to cope with fear and anxiety.
 To change this, you need to convince yourself that you can feel safe and happy without doing it.
 Here are three steps to help you stop this habit:

-Recognize When You're Doing It
+Recognize When You’re Body Checking

 The first step is to notice when you're checking your body.
 It may take a while to realize because it often happens automatically.
 Being aware of this behavior is important because you can't change something you don't know you're doing.